lvgl/lv_port_nxp_imx93/README.md

 Run the executable on the target:

-- Get the IP of the target board:
+- The board got an IP from the network manager.
+Both devices (the board and the host) should on the same network.
+Get the IP of the target board.

-  - Option 1: from the UART, on the board:
+  - **Option 1:** from the UART, on the board:

     ```bash
     sudo picocom -b 115200 /dev/ttyUSB0